ugorji/go/codec/README.md

     type MyStructWithUnexportedFields struct { a int; b bool; c []int; }
     type GifImage struct { ... }

-Typically, MyStructWithUnexportedFields is encoded as an empty map because it has no exported fields, while UUID will be encoded as a string, etc. However, with extension support, you can encode any of these however you like.
+As an illustration, MyStructWithUnexportedFields would normally be encoded as an empty map because it has no exported fields, while UUID would be encoded as a string.
+However, with extension support, you can encode any of these however you like.

-We provide implementations of these functions where the spec has defined an inter-operable format.
-For msgpack, these are Binary and time.Time.
-Library users will have to explicitly configure these as seen in the usage below.
+## RPC

+RPC Client and Server Codecs are implemented, so the codecs can be used with the standard net/rpc package.

 ## Usage

 Typical usage model:

-    var (
-      mapStrIntfTyp = reflect.TypeOf(map[string]interface{}(nil))
-      sliceByteTyp = reflect.TypeOf([]byte(nil))
-      timeTyp = reflect.TypeOf(time.Time{})
-    )

     // create and configure Handle
     var (
       bh codec.BincHandle
       mh codec.MsgpackHandle
     )

-    mh.MapType = mapStrIntfTyp
+    mh.MapType = reflect.TypeOf(map[string]interface{}(nil))

+    // configure extensions
-    // configure extensions for msgpack, to enable Binary and Time support for tags 0 and 1 mh.AddExt(sliceByteTyp, 0, mh.BinaryEncodeExt, mh.BinaryDecodeExt)
+    // e.g. for msgpack, define functions and enable Time support for tag 1
-    mh.AddExt(timeTyp, 1, mh.TimeEncodeExt, mh.TimeDecodeExt)
+    // mh.AddExt(reflect.TypeOf(time.Time{}), 1, myMsgpackTimeEncodeExtFn, myMsgpackTimeDecodeExtFn)

     // create and use decoder/encoder
     var (